mmelotti/generic-alchemy-notes/README.md

 - Multiplayer mechanics

 Planos de jogos customizados com hospedagem.
 Ano de hospedagem valor X, exemplos simples: classicos modificados, personalizar historia, personar cenarios e personagens...

+# FIXO E VOLÁTIL

+The idea of what you have and what do you want.
+O que você planeja versus o que você já e ou tem que ajuda no caminho.
+Air and Earth.
+Toughts and realization.
+Documents and the software.
+Descriptions and bugs solving.
+Description for new features.
+Documentação para trabalhar em acertos e novas features.
+The old description and the new documentation.
+Lost papers and topics organization on the cloud or files.